-Layla and Raven need a quiet home without dogs or children.
+Layla and Raven need a quiet home without children.
+They have gotten use to the sweet lab in their foster home so a home with a gentle dog may be ok.
 They will take a little while to settle into a new home, but once they do they will bond well with their caretaker.
 They were very friendly toward the older female cats in their previous foster home, so a forever home with another sweet kitty would work well for them.

 |Murray & Shadow|

 SHADOW is very friendly, loves to play, and has absolutely no fear!
 He is also very energetic — playing hard then sleeping hard.
 And when he sleeps, Shadow loves to nuzzle near your neck if he can — purring away!
 He also likes to try and bolt outside every chance he gets so he will do best in a home without young children coming and going or perhaps finding a forever family who lives inside a condo building without direct outdoor access.
 So, if you are looking for a companion who is outgoing, greets you at the door, and is “up for anything,” Shadow may be the right kitty for you!

 MURRAY is a sweetheart who is more low-key than his brother, Shadow.
 He loves to play but takes every opportunity to jump on your lap, stretching out and relaxing.
 Murray loves to run and play with his brother but he's not as “high energy.”
 Murray is also quite a talker — he has many different tones of meows depending upon his mood and what he wants.
 He'll even carry on a long conversation with you if you keep talking to him!

 Photos taken by Pictures of Character.